nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 most two padding machines on each circuit.

-The `const circpad_machine_spec_t *` points to a globally allocated machine specification, as described in
+The `const circpad_machine_spec_t *` points to a globally allocated machine specification.
-[section 1.1.XXX](#1.1HeaderWalkthrough).
 These machine specifications are allocated and set up during Tor program startup, in `circpad_machines_init()` in [circuitpadding.c](https://github.com/torproject/tor/blob/master/src/core/or/circuitpadding.c).
 Because